Lebanese Grilled Kafta (Kofta)

 - Serve kafta right from the grill.
 Reheating kafta can make it dry and overcooked.
 They’re best right off the grill when the kafta is hot and juicy.

-- Kafta is delicious made with ground beef, lamb, chicken, or turkey.
-Because ground chicken and turkey are very lean, you can add olive oil or a little butter ghee to the meat mix to moisten it.
-Fresh breadcrumbs and a couple of tablespoons of milk will also help tenderize chicken and turkey kafta.
+Kafta is delicious made with ground beef, lamb, chicken, or turkey.
+Because ground chicken and turkey are very lean, add olive oil or a little butter ghee to the meat mix to moisten it.
+Fresh breadcrumbs and a couple of tablespoons of milk will also help tenderize chicken or turkey kafta.
+If you love grilled skewers, you have to try shish tawook and also Lamb Shish Kebab!

-- Kafta can be baked at 325ºF for about 20 minutes, or sauteed in a well-oiled nonstick pan on medium heat, turning halfway through cooking.
-In both of these instances, the skewers are not necessary.
-The kofta can simply be formed without the skewers.
+Yes definitely!
+Kafta can be baked in the oven at 325ºF for about 20 minutes, turning halfway through cooking.
+The kafta can simply be formed and placed on a sheet pan without needing to use skewers.

 Ingredients